 7) Never carry your map with you in your head.

-Write it down and hang it in your house right where you spend the most of your time.
-You want to do this for the same reason explained earlier: it unnecessarily takes up brain power, that you could allocate towards actually getting the jobs done that are in your map.
+Write it down and hang it in your house right where you spend most of your time.
+You want to do this for the same reason explained earlier: it unnecessarily takes up brainpower, that you could allocate towards actually getting the jobs done that are on your map.
 Always write your goals down, with logical steps like a flow chart.
 One good way to go about this: imagine that amazing day when you accomplish an amazing goal.
 Choose when you want that day to become reality and set that day as your deadline.
 Then trace back what every step is that you need to accomplish along the way, all the way to where you are at today.
-If for example you want to release an album on 1st July 2013, trace back from the album release on 1st July 2013, and map out that
+If for example, you want to release an album on 1st July 2013, trace back from the album release on 1st July 2013, and map out that

-1. You will have write the music
+1. You will have to write the music

 2. Write lyrics